 In New Zealand, Standards New Zealand oversaw a stakeholder managed process to adapt the Australian Forestry Standard to New Zealand.
 The resulting Standard, AS NZS 4708 Sustainable Forest Management was endorsed by PEFC in 2015.
-The standard has since been reviewed and updated by a Trans-Tasman working group to make a consistent standard covering both Australia and New Zealand.
+The standard has since been reviewed and updated to be a Trans-Tasman standard covering both Australia and New Zealand.
+The standard is managed by Responsible Wood based in Australia.